JerryPeng21cuhk/sionna-rag/README.md

 ## Quick Start

 ### Install required packages
-This repo primarily depends on litellm, chromadb to create an RAG system.
+This repo primarily depends on litellm, chromadb to create an Retrieval-Augmented Generation (RAG) system for [sionna](https://nvlabs.github.io/sionna/).
 You shall start by installing the required packages following the command.
 ```
-pip3 install -r requirements.py
+pip3 install -r requirements.txt
 ```

 ### Create `.env`